Bollywood Art Project

-Bollywood Art Project (aka BAP) is an urban art project started in 2012 in Mumbai, India in memoir of popular Hindi Cinema of Bollywood.
+Bollywood Art Project (BAP) is an urban art project started in 2012 in Mumbai, India in memoir of popular Hindi Cinema of Bollywood.
 It is the brainchild of artist Ranjit Dahiya and is aimed at mapping the cinematic history of Bollywood over the last century.

 Inspiration

 The city of Mumbai is synonymous with Bollywood.
 However, there is little visual presence of Bollywood in the city apart from the upcoming film banners and hoardings.
 The corporate advertisements and political content has taken over most of the display areas and there is little or no trace left of the movie-town it was.

 Through this initiative, BAP wants to revisit the rich culture of Bollywood and bring Bollywood out onto the streets, and make it publicly accessible.
 Although it has started out with the medium of street art to affect a larger audience, it has the intent of opening up to various art forms also within public spaces.